dhall-lang/dhall-lang/standard/semantics.md

                              pairs.
 The specified alternative is named `x₀ with value of `t₀`.
 At least one alternative is named `x₁` with a type of `T₁`.

+let xs… in b                : A `let` definition with at least one bindings let x : A = a let xs… in b  : A `let` definition with at least two bindings
 ```

 You will see this notation in judgments that perform induction on lists,